Caledonian Railway: Stirling, Perth, Callander and Crieff

-The Scottish Central Railway was absorbed by the Caledonian Railway in 1865.

 North and east of Perth

-Several railways obtained their Acts of Parliament on the same day as the Caledonian, on 31 July 1845.
+Several railways obtained their acts of Parliament on the same day as the Caledonian, on 31 July 1845.
 There was a frenzy of railway promotion in that year, and it seemed as if every locality must have its own line.
-The Scottish Central Railway had been described above; the Scottish Midland Junction Railway (SMJR), the Aberdeen Railway and the Dundee and Perth Railway also got their Acts on the same day.
+The Scottish Central Railway had been described above; the Scottish Midland Junction Railway (SMJR), the Aberdeen Railway and the Dundee and Perth Railway also got their acts on the same day.